 School visits to Kew Gardens

-Inspire your students with a visit to our world-leading botanic garden.
+Inspire your pupils with a visit to our world-leading botanic garden.

 What to see and do on a school visit

 Kew is the perfect setting for an outdoor classroom.
-You can bring up to 201 students throughout the year.
+You can bring up to 201 pupils throughout the year.

 To help plan your day, you'll get two pre-visit planning passes.
 On your visit day, our volunteers will meet you at Victoria Gate and set you off on the right track with advice about where to go.

 Or why not try an education session with hands-on curriculum-linked activities led by a Kew teacher.
-We teach sessions in groups of 15 students and will arrange an itinerary for your day to ensure all students have the chance to take part.
+We teach sessions in groups of 15 pupils and will arrange an itinerary for your day to ensure all pupils have the chance to take part.

 Everything you need for a visit